yash91989201/my-hashnode-blogs/clk5m0ke300050amp6jds7oyj.md

 Think of the Linux kernel as the heart of the system, responsible for managing hardware resources, coordinating tasks, and providing essential services.
 It acts as a bridge between the hardware and the software layers.

-## Exploring the Building Blocks of Linux Architecture
+## 🏛️ Understanding the Linux architecture

 ![Basic Linux Tutorial for Begineers in details | What is linux and  Architecture of linux](https://generalnote.com/images/Linux-Tutorial/Architecture-of-Linux.jpg align="center")